-In my career, I have helped many neighborhoods, towns and cities of all regions, scales and complexity learn how to become more inventive and prosperous.
-What started out as a premise – that successful communities are designed around the human foot – has been reinforced in more than 3,500 cities and towns across North America and the world.
+During my career, I have helped many neighborhoods, towns and cities of all regions, scales and complexity learn how to become more inventive and prosperous.
+What started out as a premise–that successful communities are designed around the human foot–has been reinforced in more than 3,500 cities and towns across North America and the world.
 Quite simply, walkable communities work.

 Yet, walkable and livable communities are harder to build than conventional communities.
 More collaboration is needed and many who have been schooled in city making (engineers, architects, planners, and landscape architects) have not been given all of the tools, or in some cases, they have the wrong tools.
 We provide inspiration, training, connections and support that give communities the tools and skills they need to first envision and then implement their dreams.

 Through educational courses, workshops, charrettes, walkability audits, capacity-building materials and guidance, we help communities find a course correction and ways to move forward effectively and efficiently.
-Our philosophy is that communities should advance opportunities for all people and a meaningful way to do so is by supporting active living through walkable streets, livable cities and better built environments.
+The philosophy of the WALC Institute team is that communities should advance opportunities for all people and a meaningful way to do so is by supporting active living through walkable streets, livable cities and better built environments.